arialdomartini/arialdomartini.github.io/_posts/2022-08-11-y-combinator-in-csharp-part-3.md

 ## Non-recursive Y Combinator
 Is that all?<br/>
 Meh.
 I don't know you, but I feel like I cheated.
-Afterall, we extracted the recursion away from the original function, only to push it inside `Y`. <br/>
+Afterall, we extracted the recursion away from the original function, only to push it inside `Y`.
 It *is* a result.
 But it stinks, it's sweeping the dust under the carpet.
 We can surely do better: we can remove the recursion altogether, distilling a stricly non-recursive Y Combinator.

 This will be a bit more challenging.
-Take a deep breath, have a beer and when you are ready, jump to the third and last installment.
+Take a deep breath, have a beer and when you are ready, jump to [the forth and last installment][part-4].